 Long-term modelling of river flows provides a basis to set long-term diversion limits for water sharing plans.
 These models are based on 120 years of historical climate and flow data.
 They simulate the flow behaviour of river systems, and the impact of water resource development on natural river flows.

 The models provide a baseline and context against which to compare actual river flows each year.
 They generally show the proportion of water remaining for the environment is higher during wetter periods than drier periods.
 By contrast, when river flows are low, less water is available in total, and proportionally more of it is allocated for consumption.
-See the Department of Industry website for more on groundwater and surface water models.
+See the DPIE website for more on groundwater and water modelling.

 Current river flows and extractions

+Yearly rainfall and river flows drive water availability, and directly affect the volumes extracted.
 Over the decade prior to 2010–11, water extractions gradually fell due to severe, extended drought conditions.
-Figure 16.1 shows how the quantity of water extracted from six regulated rivers rose sharply in 2010–11, as surface water availability increased due to widespread heavy rains.
-Extractions fell again during another dry period after 2013, before recovering in 2016–17.
-Yearly rainfall and river flows drive water availability, and directly affect the volumes extracted.
+The quantity of water extracted from the six major regulated rivers shown in Spotlight figure 16 above rose sharply from 2010–11 as surface water availability increased due to widespread heavy rains.
+Extractions fell again during another dry period after 2012–13.
+Water extraction increased again in 2016-17 as an outcome of higher than average, widespread rainfall across NSW, and then fell quickly again due to the impact of the extreme drought conditions experienced from 2017 to 2020.

-Figure 16.2 shows water extracted from each of five major NSW inland regulated river valleys (in terms of gigalitre quantity extracted, and as a proportion of the total available).
-It also shows estimates of water remaining in-stream for the environment.
-In wetter years (2010–11, 2011–12 and 2016–17), the graphs show how a higher percentage of water is typically retained in river systems (and available to the environment) than in drier years.
+Figures 16.1(a–e) show water extracted from each of five major NSW inland regulated river valleys in terms of both the gigalitre quantity extracted, and, as a proportion (%) of the total available water.
+Estimates of water remaining in-stream for the environment are also shown.
+In wetter years (2010–11 and 2011–12, and 2016–17), the graphs show how a higher percentage of water is typically retained in river systems (and available to the environment) than in drier years.

 Environmental flows are protected under water sharing plans, which include rules for low flows.
-However, as Figure 16.2 shows, in median and dry years the relative proportion of available water used for consumptive purposes increases, even when actual water volume decreases.
-Under the Basin Plan (MDBA 2011), water recovery for the environment is likely to reduce this trend and produce closer to 50% of river flow for the environment in dry years in most inland regulated river valleys.
+However, as Figures 16.1(a-e) show, in median and dry years the relative proportion of available water used for consumptive purposes increases, even when actual water volume decreases.
+Under the Basin Plan, water recovery for the environment is intended to reduce this trend and produce closer to 50% of river flow for the environment in dry years in most inland regulated river valleys.

 - Some ‘water remaining’ is lost to evaporation, seepage and other transmission losses.
 While in the system, this water has some benefit to the environment, depending on the duration, volume and timing of its flow.